Overall the Chihuahua breed is relatively healthy. They live the longest of all the dog breeds and sometimes even make it into their twenties!

 Tracheal Collapse

-Hopefully, your Chihuahua will stay healthy throughout his or her life and never have any of these problems.
+Hopefully, your pet will stay healthy throughout his or her life and never encounter any of these common chihuahua health problems.
 Veterinary care is vital in keeping your fur baby healthy and happy.

-This post has been fact-checked and approved by Dr. Paula Simons DVM.
-Find out more about Dr. Simons on our About page.
+This article has been reviewed, fact-checked, and approved by Dr. Paula Simons DVM.
+You can read more about her on our About page.

 Amanda